pydantic/pydantic/docs/blog/pydantic-v2.md

 4. Serialising data straight to JSON

-I think all 4 modes can be supported in a single implementation, with a kind of "3.5" mode where a python function is used to convert the data as the use wishes.
+I think all 4 modes can be supported in a single implementation, with a kind of "3.5" mode where a python function is used to convert the data as the user wishes.

 The current `include` and `exclude` logic is extremely complicated, but hopefully it won't be too hard to translate it to Rust.